VKCOM/statshouse/website/docs/conceptual overview/concepts.md

 Cardinality may increase due to between-host aggregation: the sets of tag value combinations for the hosts may vary.
 In the example above, the total cardinality for the current second is _six_.

-Upon aggregation, StatsHouse inserts data into the ClickHouse database—specifically, into a per-second table.
-The amount of per-second data is huge, so StatsHouse downsamples data: per-second data is available for two days.

-Meanwhile, StatsHouse resets seconds in each timestamp to zero.
-It aggregates data within a minute and inserts it to a per-minute ClickHouse table.
-Similarly, StatsHouse aggregates per-minute data to per-hour one.

-* Per-second aggregated data is stored for the first two days.
-* Per-minute aggregated data is stored for a month.
-* Per-hour aggregated data is available forever (if not deleted manually).

 The total [hour cardinality](../guides/view-graph.md#cardinality) for a metric determines how many rows for a metric can be stored in a database for a long time.

 When retrieving data from a database, we have to iterate over the rows for the chosen time interval.
 It is the cardinality that determines the number of these rows and the time we spend on doing this.

 ## Sampling